standardrb/standard/README.md

 consistent style and format.
 So, what's the problem? **No two developers will ever agree on what all the rules and format should be.**

-This has resulted in innumerable teams arguing how to configure their linters and formatters over literal decades.
+This has resulted in innumerable teams arguing about how to configure their linters and formatters over literal decades.
 Some teams routinely divert time and energy from whatever they're building to reach consensus on where commas should go.
 Other teams have an overzealous tech lead who sets up everything _his favorite